 Drink dispensers with a spigot for easy access are ideal, like this one.

-13. Use smaller appliances
+13. Use Smaller Appliances

-In slicing foods, use manual knives that are sharp and suited to the job rather than an electric knife.
+In slicing foods, use manual knives that are sharp and suited to the job, rather than an electric knife.

-14. Turn off lights on leaving the room
+14. Turn Off Lights on Leaving the Room

-Clean the filter of the dishwasher regularly.
+Clean the filter of the dishwasher regularly, is another tip.

-16. Use timers on appliances
+16. Use Timers on Appliances